- TMJ Disorders & Treatment

 No one treatment can resolve TMJ disorders completely and treatment takes time to become effective.
 Our doctors at MARYLAND ORAL SURGERY ASSOCIATES can help you have a healthier and more comfortable jaw.

 Contact Maryland Oral Surgery Associates to Learn More About TMJ Disorders

 Trouble With Your Jaw?

 TMJ disorders develop for many reasons.
-You might clench or grind your teeth, tightening your jaw muscles and stressing your TM joint.
+You might clench or grind your teeth, tighten your jaw muscles and stress your TM joint.
 You may have a damaged jaw joint due to injury or disease.
 Injuries and arthritis can damage the joint directly or stretch or tear the muscle ligaments.
 As a result, the disk, which is made of cartilage and functions as the cushion of the jaw joint, can slip out of position.
 Whatever the cause, the results may include a misaligned bite, pain, clicking, or grating noise when you open your mouth or trouble opening your mouth wide.